nicktheo59/nicktheo59.github.io/index.md

 ***
 ## Niki's Wiki
 ***
-"If you know I topic well enough you could have written the Wikipedia article" Nikipedia is a web of articles that reflects the state of my knowledge about a topic.
+"If you know a topic well enough you could have written the Wikipedia article" Nikipedia is a 'web' of articles that reflects the state of my knowledge about a topic.

-Essentially it started on [Dropbox Paper](http://bit.ly/39WwyEj) (There is a button for presentation mode at the top if you like big text), but I use Paper interchangably with this site and a couple of private github repos.
+YOURNAME-ipedia would do the same job and side-by-side we could see the topic conflicts, similarities, breadth, or depth.

+Essentially this is something I started doing on [Dropbox Paper](http://bit.ly/39WwyEj), then I switched to thinking about it in terms of a shareable github repo (starting with a portion of this here website), at some point I thought that an audio / definition format could be interesting ([Listen here](https://anchor.fm/nikipedia-xyz)), however I see Immersive Learning as another emerging medium for me to investigate.
+Ultimately the focus is for better use of technology to train up the next generation of engineers to a world-class standard more efficiently.

-For some topics I just decided to record an [Unlisted Video](./wiki/unlisted_videos.md) 🏁 Certain topics will be fully written up (when it is worthwhile), and perhaps supplemented with _Interactive Content_
+For some topics I decided to record an [Unlisted Video](./wiki/unlisted_videos.md) 🏁 Other topics warrant a full write up (when it is worthwhile to do so), and certain topics like the inner workings of magnetism should be supplemented with fabled _Immersive Interactive Experiences_

-Here is a list of concepts I am in the process of exploring / exploiting:
+Here is a list of concepts I have been exploring or recapping:

 * [Quantum Error Correction](./wiki/QuantumErrorCorrection.md) 🏁
 * Fermi Surfaces 🏁
 * Formal Logic 🏁
+* Combinators
+* Industrial uses for Protein folding solutions
 *